Al-Ahli Arab Hospital explosion: Rocket vs airstrike

 CNN's investigative report from 21 October 2023 suggests that a rocket launched from Gaza malfunctioned mid-air, causing the explosion.
 Experts consulted found the damage inconsistent with an Israeli airstrike.
 Missile expert Markus Schiller hypothesized that the rocket broke apart mid-air and ignited fuel at the hospital's car park, causing the explosion.
 Both Cedric Leighton, former National Security Agency of US deputy director, and Chad Ohlandt, a senior engineer at RAND Corporation, concurred.
 Analysis of mobile phone-captured audio also did not align with a high-grade military explosion.
 The experts noted a smaller impact crater and lack of wide destruction, undermining the possibility of an aircraft bomb.
 Patrick Senft from ARES and an unnamed explosives specialist emphasized that the damage was more likely caused by the rocket's fuel and shrapnel, rather than an artillery shell.
 All cautioned that definitive conclusions could not be made due to various limitations.
-In a follow-up report on 2 November 2023, CNN concluded that the Al Jazeera broadcast showed a projectile that was likely fired from Israel and had no connection to the explosion, reiterating that "[u]ntil an independent investigation is allowed on the ground and evidence is collected from the site, the prospect of determining who was behind the blast is remote".
+In a follow-up report on 2 November 2023, CNN concluded that while a "previous version of this story had drawn a [...] conclusion, that the video seemed to capture an errant rocket likely fired from Gaza", it was now known to have been an Israeli rocket that had no connection to the explosion.
+CNN reiterated that "[u]ntil an independent investigation is allowed on the ground and evidence is collected from the site, the prospect of determining who was behind the blast is remote".

 The Wall Street Journal published a report on 21 October 2023, claiming to contain an analysis of four geolocated and verified videos of the incident, which concluded that the explosion was caused by a misfired rocket.
 According to Le Monde, one of these videos depicted a completely different explosion, and its synchronization with the other videos was deemed incorrect.
 The New York Times said The Wall Street Journals analysis mislabeled a rocket fired from Israel as a Palestinian one, and that particular rocket turned out to be unrelated to the hospital explosion.

-Channel 4 News noted that the explosion site contained only small craters, that buildings surrounding the explosion site were only superficially damaged (and did not structurally collapse), and some of the windows of a nearby church were undamaged—all facts that made it unlikely that the cause of the explosion was a ground-detonating Israeli missile strike, without ruling out the possibility of an air-burst explosion.
+Channel 4 News said that the explosion site contained only small craters, that buildings surrounding the explosion site were only superficially damaged (and did not structurally collapse), and some of the windows of a nearby church were undamaged—all facts that made it unlikely that the cause of the explosion was a ground-detonating Israeli missile strike, without ruling out the possibility of an air-burst explosion.
 Channel 4 also observed that although Palestinian Islamic Jihad had indicated they had recovered a warhead, they have not produced it.

 India Todays OSINT Team analyzed the footage and images of the explosion and the aftermath, as well as comparing the explosion site to previous aerial bombings by Israel.
 On 18 October, India Today reported that the visual evidence does not match previous aerial bombings by Israel but that a more detailed investigation would be needed for a conclusive verdict.